-In fact, customer satisfaction is not only influenced by how long the customer waits, but also by what they are doing while waiting.
+In fact, customer satisfaction is influenced by how long they wait.

 Digital signage is effective in that it entertains and informs the customer while they are waiting for their meal, waiting for their car to be serviced, or waiting for their flight to arrive.

 This effect is called wait warping where customers who are attracted/entertained while waiting will see reduced wait times by up to 35%.

 As the target audience changes, the content on the display screen can be changed or updated.
 There is also central control of the content.

 A lot less footwork is required to manage messaging campaigns.
 That, in fact, makes them more convenient and less time-consuming.
 This eliminates staff and printing errors.

 Dayparting is also made easy with digital signage which allows users to highlight different content throughout the day.

 4. Digital Signage is the “Silent Salesman”